 If your insurance is not listed, please call our office if you have questions regarding your insurance coverage.
 If you have out-of-network benefits, then your insurance may reimburse you for a portion of your office visit.
 We will work with you and your insurance to minimize your out-of-pocket costs.
 Financial assistance may be available for patients in need.

 Chief Medical Diversity Officer, Office of Diversity, Equity and Inclusion, Hospital for Special Surgery

-Assistant Attending Anesthesiologist, Hospital for Special Surgery
+Associate Attending Anesthesiologist, Hospital for Special Surgery

-Clinical Instructor of Anesthesiology, Weill Cornell Medical College
+Clinical Associate Professor of Anesthesiology, Weill Cornell Medical College

 Elkhechen, R., Haskins, S., Rasquinha, V., George, B., Maheshwari, A.,“Management of Patients with Painful Total Knee Arthroplasty: A Multimodal Approach.”
 Book Chapter (Pending Publication), 2013